Awaken the World: Live performances

 Due to travel restrictions related to the COVID-19 pandemic, the album was primarily promoted in South Korea, where the group is currently based.
 Promotions for the album started with the group's first performance for "Turn Back Time" as WayV The Stage through their official Weibo and YouTube account on June 11, 2020.
-A day later, the group performed their lead single on South Korean music show Music Bank, followed by Show!
+A day later, the group performed their lead single on the South Korean music show Music Bank, followed by Show!
 Music Core and The Show.
 To commemorate the release of the album, the group did a special live broadcast titled Awaken WayV's World via V Live on June 17.

 To promote "Bad Alive (English Ver.)", WayV performed the song on various South Korean music shows, namely Music Bank, Show!
 Music Core, Inkigayo, The Show, and Show Champion.
 The group also did a special live broadcast titled Bad Alive: WayV ZONE via V Live on August 3 to celebrate the release of the song.